vsg/A136094/README.md

         =  234/1234                                      # 2/234 3/234 4/234 dropped as subsets

 Placing digit 1 splits `1234/1234` into two items: `234/234`, the result of consuming head 1, and `234/1234`, the remaining heads unchanged.
 To see why, consider that `1234/1234` in basic notation is `1(234) 2(134) 3(124) 4(123)`.
 Placing digit 1 consumes `1(234)`, producing `(234)` = `234/234`.
 The remaining obligations `2(134) 3(124) 4(123)` = `234/1234` are unaffected.

-The item `234/234` can be simplified: for each of its heads (2, 3, 4), the corresponding obligation uses a subset of the digits in `234/1234`, which has the same heads and more digits.
+The item `234/234` can be simplified: for each of its heads (2, 3, 4) also appears as a head in `234/1234`, which has the same heads but more digits.
 Since every element of `234/234` is contained in the corresponding element of `234/1234`, the entire item can be dropped, leaving only `234/1234`.

 In the second step: